For whom? Product owners who are making a decision about the tech stack for their new startup venture

 Let’s have a look right now at the numbers and costs to understand how this transfers to building MVP for a similar product.

 An important disclaimer.
 The complete replica of the Uber Eats interfaces is not feasible to accomplish during 530 MDs nor 260 MDs with Flutter or any other close equivalent.
-Yet, an MVP, which is providing 80% of customer-facing features is perfectly achievable within this budget.
+Yet, an MVP, which provides 80% of customer-facing features, is perfectly achievable within this budget.

-From this example, we can see that the time needed for producing the same MVP using separate apps and Flutter is ~51% smaller.
-This allows not only to streamline of the time to market, which is extremely important for the new disruptive ventures but also substantially cuts the costs without any loss on the quality of the final product.
-The total savings can differ depending on the location of the development team with the average hourly rate between $60 for the USA, $40 for CEE, and even $25 for India and south-east Asia.
+This example shows that the time needed for producing the same MVP using separate apps and Flutter is ~51% smaller.
+This not only allows streamlines the time to market, which is extremely important for the new disruptive ventures, but also substantially cuts the costs without any loss on the quality of the final product.
+The total savings can differ depending on the location of the development team, with the average hourly rate between $60 for the USA, $40 for CEE, and even $25 for India and south-east Asia.

 This means that the difference in the Total Costs of the Ownership will further multiply in the long run.

 Not only the costs but also the quality of the product can be substantially improved.
-Although this is hard to provide quantifiable proof, the team spirit is higher when everybody is united, working together on specific user stories, instead of focusing on the independent, platform-related silos.
-Experienced product owners understand the burden of coordinating the speed of development between iOS, Android, and Web teams working on the same feature and waiting with the deployment till the time when the slowest team is ready to go forward.
+Although this is hard to provide quantifiable proof, the team spirit is higher when everybody is united, working together on specific user stories instead of focusing on the independent, platform-related silos.
+Experienced product owners understand the burden of coordinating the development speed between iOS, Android, and Web teams working on the same feature and waiting with the deployment until the slowest team is ready to go forward.

 From the perspective of project management, this also means one backlog, one design code, and less testing required.
 These project management benefits can enlarge the potential savings related to Flutter app development.

-All in all, the Total Cost of Ownership of the Flutter application depends on the scope of the project and the location of the development team.
+All in all, the Total Cost of Ownership of the Flutter application depends on the project's scope and the development team's location.
 In your own estimates, you need to include the three independent areas:

 Don’t waste these savings.
 Start working on your Flutter app with us.

-Don’t hesitate and arrange a free call with us to discuss your brief or project idea.
+Don’t hesitate to arrange a free call to discuss your brief or project idea.
 You can also contact us via the form.